dechtel-modo/first-project/README.md

-this is a decoder and encoder python app && i got helped by deepseek ai in the main-with-gui.py file
+this is a decoder and encoder python app && i got helped by deepseek ai in the main-with-gui.py file (deepseek made the frontend )